 Claire Stead is Head of Marketing and Online Safety Expert at Smoothwall.
 Since being with Smoothwall, Claire has been trained in e-Safety and has become the driving force of the online safety initiative at the organisation.
 Claire has delivered several online safety masterclasses and regularly blogs about the topic of how to keep children and adults safe online.

 For parents, children setting up social media accounts can be daunting.
-Many do not completely understand what their children want to access, they themselves only use one or two.
+Many don't completely understand what their children want to access, as they only use one or two platforms themselves.

 Here’s just a few of them: